Many who Experienced Childhood Domestic Violence Feel They Can’t Open Up to Others

 That’s how I felt throughout most of my life.
 Before I was 18, I’d only dated two girls.
 I wasn’t emotionally intimate with either of them.
 It wasn’t that I didn’t want them; I just couldn’t fathom for the life of me why they would want to be intimate with me.
 Then, at 19, I met my future wife.
 Things got physical, and I fell madly in love.

-One night I opened up to her and shared some of the details of my childhood.
+One night, I opened up to her and shared some of the details of my childhood.
 I knew this was risky.
 I told her how afraid I was of so many things.
-How we only had so much time to live.
-How the idea of dying petrified me.
-She was not comfortable talking about it, so I decided not to speak of it again.
+We only have so much time to live, and the idea of dying petrified me.
+She was not comfortable discussing it, so I decided not to mention it again.
 Not until twenty years later did we briefly discuss it, and that was with our marriage counselor when we were two weeks away from getting divorced.

-My decision to keep silent about my fears, and to shut down that part of me, actually kept a part of me cut off from my wife.
-I am positive that had we worked together to create more open communication, and had we known how vital real intimacy and trust are in a relationship, we wouldn’t have reached the brink of divorce.
+My decision to keep silent about my fears and to shut down that part of me kept a part of me cut off from my wife.
+I am sure that had we worked together to foster more open communication and understood the importance of genuine intimacy and trust in a relationship, we wouldn’t have reached the brink of divorce.

-Through my own journey of healing a past growing up with domestic violence, I also realize that what helped me heal most was being able to share with someone else my fears, memories and story.
-But when I was stuck in the lie of aloneness I couldn’t bring myself to do that.
+Through my own journey of healing from a past growing up with domestic violence, I also realize that what helped me heal most was being able to share with someone else my fears, memories, and story.
+But when I was stuck in the lie of aloneness, I couldn’t bring myself to do that.

 As you begin to see the high cost of aloneness and distrust, my hope is that you will choose to move toward real connection and the decision to risk trusting someone and letting that person in.